jynnie/juniper/README.md

 ## 🔨 Development

-Project files are in `src/`.
-Additionally you can test with Storybook or the Next.js pages.
+The project's UI library files are in `package/`.

+The project's documentation is a `Next.js` project, in the folder `src/`.
+You can run the below to start that up.

 ```bash
 yarn install